forestgrape/people_interactions/conflicts/conflicts_in_the_levant/palestine_israel_in_conflict.md

 ##### Interviews Rania Al Abdullah of Jordan
 Two interviews with Rania Al Abdullah of Jordan are referenced both published at CNN.
-One dates to the 24.10.2023 and one to the 6.11.2023.
+One dates to 24.10.2023 and one to 6.11.2023.

 ###### CNN Interview with Rania of Jordan 24102023
 Queen Rania of Jordan accuses West of ‘glaring double standard’ as the death toll rises in besieged Gaza, By Sana Noor Haq and Claire Calzonetti,